 In addition to reviewing the Minimum Requirements and Disqualifiers, please carefully review the below skills, abilities and character traits that are possessed by the most successful applicants.
 Some prospective candidates may decide to gain more experience before applying.
-Each applicant’s suitability will be judged against standards specified in State and Federal laws, and Portland Police Bureau's ten basic job-related requirements called: 10 Job Dimensions.
+Each applicant’s suitability will be judged against standards specified in State and Federal laws, and the Portland Police Bureau's ten basic job-related requirements called: 10 Job Dimensions.

 You must possess each of these skills, abilities and character traits.
 A very thorough investigation of your personal history will identify deficiencies in any area.